viorelyo/ExtWatcher/README.md

 - [x] Include or no Microsoft Office Suite Docs / other Docs (**Nope**)
 - [ ] Create README for each project (api, algorithm, extWatcher, general, frontedjs)
 - [ ] Create general tools for fixing SIDE Effects (Remove C:\Extwatcher folder with admin rights, Delete blocked files (forgot to be unlocked etc.))
+- [ ] Add copyright on each source code file

 ## Structure